VISIONARY DREAM - 2021

 Between them stands a sparkling boy-child.

 Maidstone is the county town of Kent and it stands on the banks of the River Medway.
 Maidstone’s oldest surviving building, the Bishop’s Palace, fronts the river beside the great medieval church of All Saints.
 Much of the town’s historic heart survives, including buildings such as the museum.
 Just a few miles outside Maidstone, at the foot of the North Downs, is Leeds village.
 It is where I was born on July 30th 1947 and is best known for its fairytale castle.
 In my childhood days, it was an attractive village living up to every modern romantic notion of what an old fashioned village should be.
-Back then there was a working forge on the main street where the blacksmith did every job from shoeing horses to making and mending things like wrought iron gates, grills, railings, tools, and agricultural implements.
+Back then there was a working forge on the main street where the blacksmith did every job from shoeing horses to making and mending things like wrought iron gates, grilles, railings, tools, and agricultural implements.

-In the early 1950,s there was still serious food rationing in the aftermath of WW2.
+In the early 1950s, there was still serious food rationing in the aftermath of WW2.
 Thus the local butcher’s shop was no longer what it was in the pre-war years.
 Nevertheless, there was plenty of game hanging up in the window – rabbits, hares, ducks and pigeons.
 And under the counter?
-All manner of wicked things including Pheasant and Partridge poached from the estate!
+All manner of wicked things including pheasant and partridge poached from the estate

 At the centre of village life was the post office.
 It was here that all the gossip took place; where the female servants and other domestic staff working in the houses of the well-to-do gathered to report on their employer’s “doings”.

 In those days, telephone exchanges were manually operated, needing an “operator” to “connect you”.
 In these small rural exchanges, such as that which served Leeds, eavesdropping was irresistible.
 Nothing remained secret for very long.
 The doctor’s house was a favourite: From pregnancy to piles – cancer to alcoholism; no one could be ill without word getting around.